Gualala's Kruse Rhododendron State Natural Reserve

 When the streams are running in the spring, you'll also see enormous numbers of ferns, and wildflowers of all kinds.
 Other plants include California huckleberry, which carries pink flowers in spring and purple berries in summer, and flowering shrubs such as Pacific wax myrtle and various salal evergreens.

-You’ll find five miles of trails here.
+You'll find five miles of trails here.
 To get an overview, take the 2.25-mile round-trip loop trail (it has a slight 200-foot elevation).
-Along the trail you’ll cross Phillips and Chinese Gulches, both of which have small waterfalls.
-You can download a loop trail map as well as a park brochure with map for Kruse Rhododendron State Reserve and the adjacent Salt Point State Park.
+Along the trail you'll cross Phillips and Chinese Gulches, both of which have small waterfalls.
+You can download a park brochure with map for Kruse Rhododendron State Reserve and the adjacent Salt Point State Park.

-Kruse Rhododendron State Reserve (25050 Coast Highway 1, 707-847-3221) is open daily from sunrise to sunset.
+Kruse Rhododendron State Natural Reserve is open daily from sunrise to sunset.
+The rustic parking lot is a one-mile drive in on an unpaved one-lane road with few turn-arounds; buses and other large vehicles are not recommended.
 Dogs and bicycles are not allowed on the trails.
-Buses are not recommended as the narrow road had no turn-around.
 Entry is free, but the restrooms are closed due to service/budget cuts.